ankit-verma2000/Netflix-EDA/README.md

 Features | Description |
 --- | ---
-|Show_id| Unique ID for every Movie / TV show
+Show_id| Unique ID for every Movie / TV show

-Type: Identifier - A Movie or TV Show
+Type| Identifier - A Movie or TV Show

 Title: Title of the Movie / TV Show